MyraMyraOTW/Oshoth/Firearms.md

 **Exemplary:** The craftmanship of the weapon is beautiful, giving a +1 bonus to Persuasion when dealing with commoners.

-**Executor:** This weapon is made to remove workers from service, when the target is incapacitated and restrained and the weapon is fired point blank damage is increased to 2d10 Piercing.
+**Executor:** This weapon is made to remove workers from service, when the target is incapacitated, restrained and the weapon is fired point blank, damage dice are doubled.

 ### Longrange Synergistic Optimism Enhancer